Dataflow vs Dataproc – Streaming vs Batch

 1. Google Cloud Dataflow

-2. Google Cloud Dataproc
+2. Google Cloud Dataproc (Managed Service for Apache Spark)

 3. Google Compute Engine

-4. Google Container Engine
+4. Google Kubernetes Engine

 2. A startup plans to use a data processing platform, which supports both batch and streaming applications.
 They would prefer to have a hands-off/serverless data processing platform to start with.
 Which GCP service is suited for them?